ewambua/FOODSTER-FOOD-RECIPE-WEBSITE/README.md

 ### Description:

-    The website displays a number of cheap and affordable food recipes and allows user to search for specific recipes.
+    This website  allows the user to search for specific recipes.
+    The recipes include written instructions and links to video instructions of how to cook the recipes

 ### Technologies Used